deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ---
 title: "Managing nodes: FAQ"
 search: add a node to the cluster, set up a GPU-enabled node, ephemeral nodes
+description: Managing nodes of a Kubernetes cluster.
+Adding or removing nodes in a cluster.
+Changing the CRI of the node.
 ---
 {% raw %}